 \subsubsection{Adding Edges}

-To enhance the machine's understanding of the table's semantics, we analyze complex table data and develop the following heuristic method to link nodes: 1) A Table node, representing the whole table, should be linked to all CELL nodes to encapsulate the global semantics.
-2) A Row node derives information from cells within the same row, so the Row node $r_i$ should be linked to each Cell node $c_{i*}$.
-3) A strong correlation exists between the semantics of data cells and their corresponding header cells within the same column.
-4) Data cells located in the same column exhibit a stronger relational bond compared to those in different columns.
-Consequently, adjacent data cells within a column are interconnected.
-5) The interpretation of relationships between data cells across columns necessitates the semantic understanding of their respective header cells.
-For instance, as demonstrated in Fig.~\ref{fig:t2g}, determining the relationship between cell $c_{2,0}$ and cell $c_{2,1}$ requires an examination of their header cells.
+To enhance the machine's understanding of the table's semantics, we develop the following heuristic rules to link nodes: 1) A TABLE node, representing the whole table, should be linked to all CELL nodes to encapsulate the global semantics.
+2) A ROW node derives information from cells within the same row, so the ROW node $r_i$ should be linked to each CELL node $c_{i*}$.
+3) A strong correlation exists between the semantics of Data CELLs and their corresponding Header CELLs within the same column, so they should be linked.
+4) Data CELLs located in the same column exhibit a stronger relational bond compared to those in different columns.
+Consequently, adjacent Data CELLs within a column are interconnected.
+5) All Header CELLs should be interconnected because the interpretation of relationships between Data CELLs across columns necessitates the semantic understanding of their respective Header CELLs.
+For instance, as demonstrated in Fig.~\ref{fig:t2g}, determining the relationship between cell $c_{2,0}$ and cell $c_{2,1}$ requires an examination of their Header CELLs.
 This examination reveals that ``53,196,521.18'' represents the income from the ``main business'' project.